2011 Mid Suffolk District Council election

-In the 2011 United Kingdom local elections, the Conservative Party held onto the Mid Suffolk District Council for a third term and even increased their majority.
+The 2011 Mid Suffolk District Council election was held on Thursday 5 May 2011 as part of the 2011 United Kingdom local elections.
+The Conservative Party held onto the Mid Suffolk District Council for a third term and even increased their majority.
 The Liberal Democrats lost four seats but remained in second place while the Green Party and the Labour Party each gained a seat, which is Labour's only seat on the Council.

 Note: The seven Independents also include two Suffolk Together Councillors who held onto their seats.

-The four Green Party councillors lead a group including the two Suffolk Together councillors and two Independents, the group of eight forming the official opposition.
+The four Green Party councillors led a group including the two Suffolk Together councillors and two Independents, the group of eight forming the official opposition.

 Election result

 Wards

 The list of wards are shown below: